phutterman/resume/nfutterman-resume.md

   International Conference on Information Technology and Development, as “AppLab Question Box: A Live Voice Information Service in Rural Uganda”

+### The Scholar’s Workstation - Customer Service/Sales // Jun.
+2007 – Jun.
+2009

+* Consulted with individual students, faculty, and University department purchasers of all technical levels to identify hardware and software needs.
+* Supported licensing and installation of academic software across platforms.

 SKILLS
 ------

 * Configuration management experience (strong Puppet; moderate Chef)
 * Familiar with the requirements of a 24x7 production environment and on-call rotation
-* Ruby and Bash scripting
+* Bash scripting; some experience with Ruby and Python
 * Installation and configuration of Proxmox and ESXi hypervisors
 * RAID monitoring, automation, and performance optimization
 * Datacenter cabling, power, and maintenance best practices
-* General network knowledge and troubleshooting; some switch configuration
+* General network knowledge and troubleshooting; some switch and firewall configuration
 * Excellent written and verbal communications skills; adept at conveying technical concepts to listeners of varying technical backgrounds
 * Strong academic writing and qualitative research background